karlmutch/platform-services/README.md

 ### Lets Encrypt

 letsencrypt is a public SSL/TLS certificate provider intended for use with the open internet that is being used to secure our service mesh for this project.
 The lets encrypt provisioning tool can be installed from github and accessed to produce TLS certificates for your service.
-If you are deploying on KinD or a local installation then lets encrypt is not supported and using minica, https://github.com/jsha/minica, is recommended instead for testing purposes.
+If you are deploying on rancher desktop or a local installation then lets encrypt is not supported and using minica, https://github.com/jsha/minica, is recommended instead for testing purposes.

 Prior to running the lets encrypt tools you should identify the desired DNS hostname and email you wish to use for your example service cluster.
-In our example we have a domain registered as, cognizant-ai.net.
-This domain is available to us as an administrator, and we have choosen to use the host name platform-service.cognizant-ai.net as the services hostname.
+In our example we have a domain registered as, karlmutch.com.
+This domain is available to us as an administrator, and we have choosen to use the host name platform-service.karlmutch.com as the services hostname.

-The first step is to add a registered hosts entry for the platform-services.cognizant-ai.net host into the DNS account, if the host is unknown add an IP address such as 127.0.0.1.
+The first step is to add a registered hosts entry for the platform-services.karlmutch.com host into the DNS account, if the host is unknown add an IP address such as 127.0.0.1.
 During the generation process you will be prompted to add a DNS TXT record into the custom resource records for the domain, this requires the dummy entry to be present.

 Setting up and initiating this process can be done using the following: